 Top Cigar Lounges in Atlanta

 Georgia's Smokefree Air Act carves out an exemption for smoking lounges that pull enough of their revenue from tobacco sales.
 Licensed cigar lounges and tobacco retail stores can allow indoor smoking.
-Restaurants and bars?
-No.
+Restaurants and bars cannot.

 Atlanta's cigar community is unusually active.
 Social groups, regular meetups, cigar events throughout the year.
-Lounges host whiskey tastings, poker nights, live music on a weekly or monthly basis.
-If you just moved to Atlanta and want to meet people fast, showing up to a lounge event is a surprisingly effective way to do it.
+Lounges host whiskey tastings, poker nights, and live music on a weekly or monthly basis.
+If you just moved to Atlanta and want to meet people, showing up to a lounge event is a surprisingly effective way to do it.

 FAQ